ojamin/trilium-extended-shiz/habits/docs/data-structure.md

 - `Entries` – Contains one note per habit/day (or per entry when multiple entries per day are enabled).
 - Deleting a habit also deletes its associated entry notes to keep the vault tidy.

+> The script now refuses to provision or mutate data unless it is running inside a note that already carries the `habitDashboardRoot` label (or the note that is in the process of being initialised).
+Navigating away from a dashboard suspends the UI and backend until a labelled root comes back into focus, preventing stray `Habits`/`Entries` books from appearing under unrelated notes.

 Both books live directly under the dashboard note, allowing multiple dashboards to coexist without collisions.

 ## Habit Notes